Six amazing movie scenes that almost didn’t happen

 6. Darth Vader unleashed (Star Wars: Rogue One)

-Without doubt the most talked about scene in Star Wars: Rogue One comes during the film’s finale.
-Here, one of cinema’s greatest ever villains, Darth Vader, personally pursues the stolen Death Star plans, dramatically dispatching several Rebel soldiers along the way.
+Without a doubt. the most talked about scene in Star Wars: Rogue One comes during the film’s finale.
+Here, one of cinema’s greatest-ever villains, Darth Vader, personally pursues the stolen Death Star plans, dramatically dispatching several Rebel soldiers along the way.

-It’s a moment fans have wanted to see since the character first appeared on screen – the legendary Sith Lord fully unleashing his Force powers and skills – but it almost didn’t happen!
-This jaw-dropping scene didn’t feature in the original script, and was only conceived and filmed during the editing process, a mere four months prior to Rogue One’s release.
+It’s a moment fans have wanted to see since the character first appeared on screen – Darth Vader fully unleashing his powers – but it almost didn’t happen!
+This jaw-dropping scene didn’t feature in the original script and was only conceived and filmed during the editing process, a mere four months prior to Rogue One’s release.

 5. “Somewhere Over the Rainbow” (The Wizard Of Oz)

-When someone mentions The Wizard of Oz, chances are you immediately think of Judy Garland’ Dorothy Gale delivering a wistful, poignant rendition of “Somewhere Over The Rainbow”.
-It’s one of cinema’s all-time classic musical numbers and later came to be considered Garland’s signature song.
+When someone mentions The Wizard of Oz, chances are you immediately think of Judy Garland’s Dorothy Gale delivering a wistful rendition of “Somewhere Over The Rainbow”.
+It’s one of cinema’s all-time classic musical numbers.
 But did you know The Wizard of Oz’s stand-out scene very nearly didn’t make the final cut?

-See, the studio heads at MGM had numerous issues with “Somewhere Over The Rainbow” which ranged from the reasonable to the ridiculous!
-Complaints included that the musical number made the film’s opening over-long, that its subject matter would be confusing to children, and (best of all) that having Garland perform in a barnyard was demeaning!
+See, the studio heads at MGM had numerous issues with “Somewhere Over The Rainbow” that ranged from the reasonable to the ridiculous!
+Complaints included the musical number’s effect on the film’s pacing, its subject matter (too confusing for children, apparently), and that having Garland perform in a barnyard was demeaning!

-Fortunately, director Victor Fleming and several producers lobbied hard for the song’s inclusion, and thanks to their efforts, film history was made.
+Fortunately, director Victor Fleming and several producers lobbied hard for the song’s inclusion.
+Thanks to their efforts, film history was made.

 4. The Joker gives his approval (The Dark Knight)